developwithpassion/fakes/README.md

 ##Creating a new fake

-To create a new fake, simple instantiate a class of DevelopWithPassion::Fakes::Fake.
+To create a new fake, simply instantiate a class of DevelopWithPassion::Fakes::Fake.
 If you don't wish to keep typing that out, I would recommend creating a simple factory method in your test utility file.
 I typically use a file called spec_helper that is included in all of the test files.
 I will place the following code in spec_helper (sample) :

 ```ruby
 require 'rspec'